MELISSA BLOCK, HOST:

 During last night's debate, one topic came up that both candidates have barely discussed this election season, gun control.
 Here's the question put to President Obama.

-UNIDENTIFIED WOMAN: What has your administration done or planned to do to limit the availability of assault weapons?
+NINA GONZALES: What has your administration done or planned to do to limit the availability of assault weapons?

 BLOCK: And the president answered this way.